-What are Atrial Septal Defects?
+What is an Atrial Septal Defect?

 A normal heart has a muscular wall known as the atrial septum that separates the organ’s upper chambers, or the left and right atria.
 If there is a defect in this wall, it’s known as an atrial septal defect.